-- Use DHCP click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address specify an IP address for the device. - Subnet specify a subnet address for the device. - Gateway specify a network gateway. - Port specify a port to use for the device.
+- Use DHCP: Click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP: Click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address: Specify an IP address for the device. - Subnet: Specify a subnet address for the device. - Gateway: Specify a network gateway. - Port: Specify a port to use for the device.

-- Use click this radio button to use specific server settings. - Not use click this radio button to disable server settings. - IP Address specify an IP address for the BioStar server. - Time sync with Server check this box to synchronize the device time with the time maintained at the server. - Support 100 Base-T this option allows you to enable or disable a fast Ethernet connection for the device.
+- Use: Click this radio button to use specific server settings. - Not use: Click this radio button to disable server settings. - IP Address: Specify an IP address for the BioStar server. - Time sync with Server: Check this box to synchronize the device' time with the server.
+The device polls for a time change on the server every one hour and its time will be synchronized with the server when the device's time and the server's time differ by more than 5 seconds. - Support 100 Base-T: This option allows you to enable or disable a fast Ethernet connection for the device.
 When enabled, the device will detect the Ethernet network and automatically establish the best connection.
-If you do not enable this option, the device will attempt to establish a 10Base-T Ethernet connection. - Use click this radio button to enable the 100base-T connection for the device.

-Not Use - click this radio button to disable the 100base-T connection for the device.
+If you do not enable this option, the device will attempt to establish a 10Base-T Ethernet connection. - Use: Click this radio button to enable the 100base-T connection for the device. - Not Use: Click this radio button to disable the 100base-T connection for the device.

-- Mode set the mode for a device connected via RS485 (Disable, Host, Slave, or PC Connection). - Baudrate set the baud rate for a device connected via RS485 (9600 to 115200).
+- Mode: Set the mode for a device connected via RS485 (Disable, Host, Slave, or PC Connection). - Baudrate: Set the baud rate for a device connected via RS485 (9600 to 115200).